Big LumsdenEnrol Here

 The fascinating countries of the world studies are interspersed with and complemented by topic studies reflecting what is important to New Zealand and its people, including the key values and virtues that contribute to society.
-Two lead kaiako proactive in the use and pronunciation of Te Reo Maori make every week Maori Language Week, and New Zealand Sign Language Week merely showcases the incredible talents of our tamariki who incorporate Makaton sign into their everyday learning at Lumsden.
+Kaiako are proactive in the use and pronunciation of Te Reo Maori, making every week Maori Language Week, and New Zealand Sign Language Week merely showcases the incredible talents of our tamariki who incorporate Makaton sign into their everyday learning at Lumsden.

 Art, dance, music and process cooking are important expressions of children’s creativity and emotions and are strongly cultivated at Lumsden.
-Art teacher Christina’s creative research and passion for art are infectious as she works closely with tamariki in the purpose-built art room, developing hand-eye coordination, imagination and participation amidst paint, glue and textiles.
+Our specialist art teacher’s creative research and passion for art are infectious as she works closely with tamariki in the purpose-built art room, developing hand-eye coordination, imagination and participation amidst paint, glue and textiles.

-Visiting theatre troupes, artists, musicians and authors entertain and inspire the children with an insight to the world of culture and performance.
-Dance is regularly incorporated in the children’s daily active movement and music is celebrated and studied during The Music Project, a preschool-specific music programme designed by musician/music teacher Gemma that examines pitch, tone, beat and rhythm as well as different instruments.
+Visiting theatre troupes, artists, musicians and authors entertain and inspire the children with an insight into the world of culture and performance.
+Dance is regularly incorporated in the children’s daily active movement and music is celebrated and studied during Ao whanui sessions and in relation to countries of the world studies.

 Our annual Christmas pantomime consolidates and celebrates our children’s artistic and creative studies from throughout the year as the highly anticipated performance showcases the big things our little people are capable of.